 Mary-Jane is a Licentiate of the Royal Academy of Music and has a Professional Certificate from the Royal Academy with 11(1) Hons. also the Certificate of Advanced Studies.

-She is a member of the BVA (British Voice Association), AOTOS (The Association of Teachers of Singing), Equity, ISM (Incorporated Society of Musicians) and VCN (Voice Care Network UK).
+She is a member of the BVA (British Voice Association), AOTOS (The Association of Teachers of Singing), Equity, ISM (Incorporated Society of Musicians) and was a member of VCN (Voice Care Network UK).
 She is committed to continuing professional development making use of the facilities these memberships provide.
 Mary-Jane works with all ages and abilities and also has an enhanced DBS to work with children and vulnerable adults.

 She has been teaching for over twenty-five years.
 She has taught at The School of The Science of Acting, as a part time lecturer for the Faculty of Arts Brunel University, and at The City of London School for Girls.
 She has led singing and Voice Workshops with various groups and attended: The Estill Papers 14th May 2016, Estill Workshop 18th February 2017 with Estill CMT, ESTILL FOR SINGING TEACHERS 11TH JUNE 2017 Anne-Marie Speed The Voice Explained and numerous multidisciplinary voice conferences including: 2017, BVA Voice Clinics Forum 13/01/17 St Thomas’ Hospital.
 BVA THE VOICE IN DISTRESS: Burnout.
 THE VOICE IN DISTRESS: Emotional Repair 30/01/16, BVA Voice and Neck 08/05/16, BVA Assessment, Diagnosis and Remediation in the Studio 18/03/16, BVA Tools of the Trade 07/05/17 and at Imperial College London: Improving Voice, management and Therapy for Voice Disorders.
 In May 2012 Mary-Jane created VOICERCISE.